Tracer-Cloud/tracer-test-pipelines-bioinformatics/README.md

 - Easy Installation: Simplified, automated installation scripts for quick setup

-- Fast Community Support: Open an issue for assistance, responses typically within 24 hours
+- Fast Community Support: Open an issue for assistance, we will try to get back to you within 24 hours

 - GitHub Codespaces Compatible: Effortlessly run examples directly in Codespaces